r3nor/mullvad-tailscale/README.md

 4. Inspect and **edit** the script file (`mtc`):

-- Change the `RULES_DIR` variable to point to the folder where the `mullvad.rules` file is located.
+- Change the `RULES_DIR` variable to point to the folder where the `mullvad.rules` file from this repository is located.
+If you cloned the repo, it should be inside the `mullvad-tailscale` folder.

 - Modify the `EXCLUDED_COUNTRY_CODES` if you want to exclude any countries from the VPN connection (don't connect to these countries).
-If you don't want to exclude any CC set this variable to `'(0)'`.
+If you do not want to exclude any CC set this variable to `'(0)'`.
 If you want to add more, just follow the pattern.

 5. Edit the `mullvad.rules` file:

 - Set your Tailscale network IPs in the `EXCLUDED_IPS` variable (you can use CDIR notation).
 - Set your Tailscale network IPv6 IPs in the `EXCLUDED_IPV6` variable (you can use CDIR notation).
-- Set your Tailscale DNS resolver in `RESOLVER_ADDRS` (Should be `100.100.100.100`)
+- Set your Tailscale DNS resolver in `RESOLVER_ADDRS` (Should be `100.100.100.100`).

+> You can find the Tailscale IPs in your tailscale dashboard.
+Just copy and paste for each of your devices.

 6. Setup your Mullvad account if you haven't done it yet: